getpatchwork/patchwork/docs/releasing.md

 Typically all development should occur on `master`.
 While we will backport bugfixes and security updates, we will not backport any new features.
-This is to ensure stability for users of these versions of patchwork.
+This is to ensure stability for users of these versions of Patchwork.

 ## Release Checklist